nextauthjs/next-auth/docs/docs/adapters/typeorm.md

 If you want to override the default entities (for example to add a `role` field to your `UserEntity`), you will have to do the following:

-> This schema is adapted for use in TypeORM and based upon our master [schema](/adapters/models)
+> This schema is adapted for use in TypeORM and based upon our main [schema](/adapters/models)

 1. Create a file containing your modified entities: